 The Independent Agency Group, the Home Insurance Group and the Direct Group are not legal entities.
 These names are used for convenience internally, in the Chairman's letter, and in marketing and certain other communications to refer to groupings by line and distribution channel of the property and casualty insurance sold or serviced in multiple states through legally separate underwriting and managed insurance companies.
 The use of the word "group" does not imply any legal association, intercompany contract, guaranty or pooling arrangement.
-Each underwriting and managed insurance products and actual coverage is subject to the language of the policies as issued by each separate company.
+Each underwriting and managed insurance company is a separate legal entity that is financially responsible only for its own insurance products and actual coverage is subject to the language of the policies as issued by each separate company.